GSA/challenges-and-prizes/_challenges/1085-veterans-employment-challenge.md

 <ul>
  <li>A matching-oriented application for the job-searching process.
 A platform that could determine likeness of fit, reveal matches, and allow both the employers and job-seekers to opt-in and share more information with each other and potentially interact more (connecting with Veterans at the company, chatting, etc.).</li>
 <li>A platform that has functions like a “ZocDoc” for job searching.
 Employers can self-input information (like doctors input their location, office hours, and information about their practice), external reviews from users are included, and users can actually take an action (book an appointment) in one place.</li>
 <li>A one-stop-shop verification system of employers.
-Employers on the platform could be matched automatically with databases that note if they are Federal contractors, have earned a HIRE Vets Medallion, or display information to help form a profile indicating whether the employer is who it claims to be (e.g., Google/Glassdoor/Yelp/Better Business Bureau/etc.).</li>
+Employers on the platform could be matched automatically with databases that note if they are Federal contractors, have earned a <a href="https://www.hirevets.gov" target="_blank" rel="noopener">HIRE Vets Medallion</a>, or display information to help form a profile indicating whether the employer is who it claims to be (e.g., Google/Glassdoor/Yelp/Better Business Bureau/etc.).</li>
 </ul>
 <p>This competition is divided into phases that will enable Solvers to further engage users in their design process and gather feedback on working prototypes.
 The most important requirement of this competition is that the platform solves challenges faced by the actual users, understanding what’s most useful and helpful to them, rather than being tool-led.</p>
 <p>Here is some of what we heard about the gap that exists:</p>